How we'd pick the best airplane seat on any flight

 - Front of the aircraft — Quietest area.
 You're ahead of the engines (on most aircraft), and the sound waves travel backward.
 First and Business Class benefit from this positioning.

-- Over the wings — Moderate noise but the smoothest ride during turbulence.
-The wings are the aircraft's center of gravity, so they move the least.
+- Over the wings — Moderate noise but the smoothest ride in turbulence.
+The wings sit at the aircraft's centre of gravity, so they move the least.

 - Rear of the aircraft — Loudest area.
 You're behind the engines, catching the full noise footprint.
 Turbulence is also felt more strongly at the back.

 If you're a nervous flyer, sit over or just forward of the wings.
-If you prioritize quiet, sit as far forward as your ticket class allows.
+If you want quiet, sit as far forward as your ticket class allows.

 - Bulkhead seats provide bassinet mounting points for infants